Stormwater Ordinance Updates

 Providing effective guidance with the management of stormwater can reduce the negative effects on the sanitary sewer system as well as the negative impacts caused by erosion, and the threat to residences and businesses by water damage from flooding events.

 Additionally, proper management of stormwater can reduce the environmental damage to the rivers, streams, and other bodies.
-Proposed ordinance changes are being contemplated to provide additional resiliency to the management of stormwater.
+The adopted ordinance changes are to provide additional resiliency to the management of stormwater.